Liquid Calories >> Waistline-Busters and Healthy Alternatives

 The perfect thirst-quencher

 You should always drink water to satisfy your thirst.
 It has zero calories and replenishes your body.
 When it’s hot outside, or you’re training intensely, you’re going to lose a lot of fluid.
-You can calculate your daily liquid requirement using the following equation:
+You can calculate your daily liquid requirement using the following calculator:

 These drinks are especially high in calories: